 A more interesting variant of our first example is obtained by adding a channel establishment phase.
-In this phase, before communication of data, the principals A and B obtain a new channel with the help of a server S.
+In this phase, before they communicate any data, the principals A and B obtain a new channel with the help of a server S.